Kanalkampf: Convoy CW 9 (Peewit)

 At 07:00 on 7 August 1940, Convoy CW 9 (Peewit), carrying coal, sailed from Southend.
 A Do 17 crew of KG 2 on patrol over the Channel spotted two minesweepers searching for mines dropped by He 115s of Küstenflieger-Gruppe 106.
 The crew flew north into the North Sea, missing the large convoy approaching from the west and landed soon afterwards.
 Peewit continued through the Channel and reached Dover at 14:30, with three Hurricanes from 85 Squadron overhead.
 Winds were light but fog down to 2000 ft gave the convoy cover, with visibility from 2–5 nmi.
-As Peewit rounded Dover, it was escorted by Hurricanes from 32, 615 and 501 squadrons and just under four hours later, reached Dungeness unseen; as visibility improved, a German Freya radar station at Wissant detected the convoy.
+As Peewit rounded Dover, it was escorted by relays of Hurricanes from 32, 615 and 501 squadrons and just under four hours later, reached Dungeness unseen; as visibility improved, a German Freya radar station at Wissant detected the convoy.

 At 18:30 the sighting was relayed to the headquarters of Alfred Saalwächter, Commander-in-Chief of Kriegsmarine Group Command West.
 The information was then passed to Kapitänleutnant Carl-Heinz Birnbacher, commander of 1.
 Schnellbootflottille (1st S-Boat Flotilla) in Cherbourg; the flotilla comprising S-27 (commanded by Oberleutnant zur See (OLt zS) Hermann Büchting with Birnbacher aboard), S-25 (OLt zS Siegfried Wuppermann), S-20 (OLt zS Götz Freiherr von Mirbach) and S-21 (OLt zS Bernd Klug) were ordered to readiness.
 The British ordered four Motor Torpedo Boats (MTBs) from Dover eastwards, to reconnoitre German movements among the French Channel ports.
 The MTBs sighted the German boats but did not engage, considering their mission was one of reconnaissance.
 Birnbacher suspected a trap and took a position off Beachy Head and Newhaven; at 02:00 on 8 August, the German attack began.